 The following graph compares the yearly change in the Company's cumulative total shareholder return on its common stock from March 31, 1994 through December 31, 1998, with (i) the cumulative total return of the Center for Research in Security Prices ("CRSP") Index for the Nasdaq Stock Market (U.S. Companies), and (ii) the cumulative total return of the CRSP Index for Nasdaq Financial Stocks.
 The graph assumes \$100 was invested on March 31, 1994 in the Company's common stock, and in each of the two indices shown, and that all dividends were reinvested.
 Data are presented for the last trading day in each of the Company's fiscal years.
-The Company's fiscal year-end to December 31.
+The Company's fiscal year ended on March 31 until 1995, when the Company changed its fiscal year-end to December 31.